Overvault-64/Godroid/README.md

 Installation:
 1. Download the [latest release](https://github.com/overvault-64/Godroid/releases/latest).
 2. Put `addons` in your project directory and `plugins` in `android`.
-3. Add `godroid.gd` found inside `addons` as an Autoload to access its methods.
+3. Enable `Godroid` plugin in `Project Settings / Plugins` to access its methods.

 <br>